mlgranger540/milestone-4/README.md

 ### Accessibility

 ### Known Bugs

-There is sometimes a bug with the cart where if the cart page has not been refreshed after clearing items, it throws an error when trying to add items to the cart again.
-To minimise this I added a line in the `clearCart()` function to force reload the page after clearing, however I still haven't solved the original bug so it might be possible to still encounter this error when trying to add to the cart.

 There seems to be an issue if the name supplied to Stripe when making a purchase does not match exactly with the name on the account in the database.